vanpupi/vanpupi.github.io/Labs/G-lab010/content.md

 ## Prerequisites ##

-This lab uses scripts to setup Data Guard we will create scripts, per node.
+This lab uses multiple scripts to setup Data Guard we will create scripts, per node.
 When all are executed the environment will be a very basic working Data Guard standby environment.

 As a prerequisite, copy the scripts located in the node1 directory to `/home/oracle` on the first node
 ![](./images/scriptdir_node1.png)